AbdulrhmanM0hamed/clinic_app/eyadtk_privacy_policy.md

 ## 2. Information Collected

-The app may store information entered by the user, including but not limited to:
+The app may collect and store information entered by the user, including but not limited to:

 - Patient name
 - National ID or identification number